“The key is not the will to win. Everybody has that. It is the will to prepare to win that is important.”

 In sales, the will to win plus a cup of coffee is worth about $2.

 The better question is…do you possess the determination and ability to properly execute the tasks and make the judgments that lead to wins?

 Without proper preparation to win, the will to win the sales wars is shallow, weak, and easily beaten.

-As yourself, is lack of effort the issue or is it your targeting, qualifying, messaging, sales process, follow-up, proposals or closing?
+Ask yourself, is lack of effort the issue or is it your know-how, targeting, qualifying, questioning, messaging, sales process, follow-up, proposals or closing?

 If you are thinking, “I don’t have time,” why do you have the time to keep doing things that leave you short of your goal?

 Without proper preparation, you are chasing randomness.
 A broken clock is right twice a day.
 You might survive or do OK with these two wins a day, but that is not a system.
 A properly thought out and prepared system that you can improve, manage, and work consistently to control your destiny.